 Of course, most people don’t realize that when it comes to making these sequences, it can be harder to get the studio’s legal department to approve how you are treating the names, since every one of them has some variation in appearance.
 Most major films have clauses in the cast and crew contracts about how the names must appear in the credit sequence.
 It’s tricky when you’re using different fonts and camera angles, but, knowing that, I suppose it makes me appreciate those title designs that do ingeniously weave in the credits even more.

-Title Design: Maro Caro and Jean-Pierre Jeunet
+Directors: Maro Caro and Jean-Pierre Jeunet